Gathu17/aws-bootcamp-cruddur-2023/journal/week2.md

  - Github Codespaces.
 I had to switch from Gitpod after running out of credits.

 ## Observability and monitoring
 Software observability is the practice of monitoring, measuring, and understanding the behavior and performance of software systems.
+Software monitoring is the practice of tracking and measuring the performance and behavior of software systems over time.

 ###### Pillars of Observability
  - Metrics
  - Traces
  - Logs

 Why Observability?
  - Decreased alert fatigue for Security Operation teams
  - Visibility of end2end of Logs, metrics and tracing